HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 1. Detecting Bias activity - BEGIN IF YOU ARE FINISHED PART 4 OF YOUR RESEARCH PLAN

-WORK PERIOD - FIX YOUR PART 4 AS NEEDED
+WORK PERIOD IF NEEDED - FINALISE YOUR PART 4 AS NEEDED.
+You can review a sample part 4 here.

 1. Detecting Bias activity